 The main factor affecting the operation of the Canadian albacore troll fishery are the terms of the fishing regime in the bilateral Canada-United States Albacore Treaty.
-The most recent fishing regime ended 31 December 2016 and was subsequently renewed with the same terms for a further three years (2017-2020).
 This fishing regime limits the number of Canadian vessels in US waters to 45 between June 15 and September 15 annually.
 The limited vessel entry and compressed fishing season have led to an increased emphasis on fishery operations in Canadian waters.
-For example, catch and effort were split primarily between the Canadian EEZ (55% of the catch and 64% of the effort) and US EEZ (44% of the catch and 35% of the effort) in 2016 while the remaining catch and effort occurred in adjacent high seas waters outside of the EEZs.
+For example, catch and effort were split primarily between the Canadian EEZ (31% of the catch and 46% of the effort) and US EEZ (69% of the catch and 53% of the effort) in 2018.